Top attractions in Ho Chi Minh City

 How did the Americans lose the Vietnam War?
-Your guide will lead you through hidden trap-doors to explore the network of tunnels that helped thwart the US army at every turn.
+Your guide will lead you through hidden trap-doors to explore the Cu Chi tunnels that helped thwart the US army at every turn.

 Modelled on the Petit Palais in Paris, this striking example of French Colonial architecture is easy to reach and regularly hosts some of the city's best concerts.

 Pilgrims flocked to this beautiful basilica in 2005 when its Virgin Mary statue was reported to have shed tears.
-We're sceptical, but there are better reasons to visit the church, such as its superior architecture!
+We're sceptical, but there are better reasons to visit the Saigon Notre-Dame Cathedral, such as its superior architecture!

 Originally built to demonstrate Vietnam's strength in the wake of Independence, it was torn down, replaced, and eventually renamed Reunification Palace after the fall of Saigon.

-The museum paints a vivid – and often disturbing – picture of the country's 20th-century struggles.
+The War Remnants Museum paints a vivid – and often disturbing – picture of the country's 20th-century struggles.
 It's a must for anyone hoping to understand Vietnam's complex history.